zlogic/vogon-java/README.md

 * AngularJS on client-side
 * Spring MVC on server-side for AngularJS request handling
-* JSP for page generation (single page with all data veing reitreives with JSON calls)
+* JSP for page generation (single page with all data being retrieved with JSON calls)
 * JPA and Spring Repositories for entity management
-* H2 database for data storage
+* H2 database for data storage, or a server-provided PostgreSQL (OpenShift/Heroku)

 Named after the Vogons (http://en.wikipedia.org/wiki/Vogon) race who were known to be extremely boring accountants.